openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Plugin Slipbox: fulltext search

 ### Extending
-- [ ] Bug - window jumps and then can't be closed on mobile
 - [ ] Links will allow labels using |
 - [ ] r_session - new column description - optional
 - [ ] Path in slipbox plugin